laracasts/cypress/README.md

 ### cy.login()

-Finds an existing user matching the optional attributes provided and set it as the authenticated user for the test.
-Create a new user record if not found.
+Find an existing user matching the optional attributes provided and set it as the authenticated user for the test.
+If not found, it'll create a new user and log it in.

 ```js
 test('authenticated users can see the dashboard', () => {